 We shall now describe a cohomology theory which will be used in the next section to prove the completion theorem for twistings arising from a graded central extension.
 Let

-be a central extension of a compact Lie group $G$ by a compact Lie group, and let $X$ be a finite $G$-CW complex.
+be a central extension of a compact Lie group $G$ by a commutative compact Lie group $C$, and let $X$ be a finite $G$-CW complex.
 Via the map $\tG \to G$ we can view $X$ as a $\tG$-space on which $C$ acts trivially.
 The semigroup $\Vect_\tG(X)$ of isomorphism classes of $\tG$-equivariant vector bundles over $X$ decomposes as a direct sum

-where $\hat{C}$ denotes the set of isomorphism classes of irreducible representations of $C$, and where $\Vect_\tG(X)(\pi)$ is the semigroup of isomorphism classes of those $\tG$-vector bundles $\xi$ over $X$ with the property that the action of $C$ on each fiber of $\xi$ is $\pi$-isotypical, that is, a sum of copies of $\pi$.
+where $\hat{C}$ denotes the set of isomorphism classes of irreducible representations of $C$, and where $\Vect_\tG(X)(\pi)$ is the semigroup of isomorphism classes of those $\tG$-vector bundles over $X$ whose fibers are $\pi$-isotypical as representations of $C$, that is, isomorphic to sums of copies of $\pi$.
 The decomposition \eqref{vdecomp} leads to a decomposition

-and similarly for reduced $K$-groups.\footnote{In fact, tensor product makes $K_\tG^*(X)$ into a $\hat{C}$-graded algebra where the modules $K_\tG^*(X)(\pi)$ are the homogeneous parts.
+and similarly for reduced $K$-groups.\footnote{In fact, tensor product makes $K_\tG^*(X)$ into a $\hat C$-graded algebra where the modules $K_\tG^*(X)(\pi)$ are the homogeneous parts.
 However, we shall not need this graded algebra structure.} Here $K_\tG^0(X)(\pi)$ is the Grothendieck group of $\Vect_\tG(X)(\pi)$, and $K_\tG^q(X)(\pi)$ for non-zero $q$ is defined by using the suspension isomorphism and the Bott periodicity map.
 By inspection and definition, the decomposition \eqref{kdecomp} is compatible with $G$-equivariant maps of spaces, with the suspension isomorphism, with the Thom isomorphism for $G$-equivariant vector bundles, and, as a special case, with the Bott periodicity map.